Yelinz/switchingsoftware/content/replaces/mac-os/_index.en.md

     - /ethical-alternatives-to-mac-os/
 ---

-While being good at privacy, masOS uses closed source software.
+While being good at privacy, macOS uses closed source software.
 So we can’t be sure of what they are doing.
 If you want a ready-to-use computer, head over to our [hardware recommendations][hardware].

 [hardware]: {{< relref "/lists/linux-hardware" >}}